kshetline/ligatures-limited/README.md

 For HTML, the `www` ligature is rendered only inside attribute values.

 Markdown has all ligatures enabled, and plain text and various forms of JSON have all ligatures disabled.

+## Known Issues

+A user has reported that _Ligatures Limited_ does not play well with the extensions [Overtype](https://marketplace.visualstudio.com/items?itemName=adammaras.overtype) and [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) when editing large files.

 ## Credits